RCOA24/CommuteLens/README.md

 the browser's local storage.
 Possession of the handle is the whole authorization model — there are no accounts — so handles are validated as UUIDs before they reach a provider URL, and deletion removes the assistant and its memories in a single call. `forget` reports whether the deletion actually succeeded instead of optimistically claiming it did.
+A handle whose assistant no longer exists is treated as already gone: an upstream 404 resolves deletion and recall idempotently instead of stranding the browser with a record it can neither read nor remove.

+The memory panel supports the full set — save, view verbatim, replace, remove one offer, remove everything — because a store the user cannot inspect or empty is not a feature they can consent to.

 ## Privacy and security